swcarpentry/DEPRECATED-boot-camps/python/2a-PythonVariables/Readme.md

 **Presented By: Shoaib Sufi**

-**Based on Lecture Materials By: Milad Fatenejad with contributions from Katy Huff, Tommy Guy, Joshua, Smith  and Many More**
+**Based on Lecture Materials By: Milad Fatenejad with contributions from Katy Huff, Tommy Guy, Joshua Smith and Many More**

 ## Introduction
 In this lecture, i'm going to talk about programming; specifically the python programming language.
 In order to do the examples, we are going to have to use an environment called iPython which I'll also talk about.
 I expect this lecture to be interactive, so stop me at any point if you have questions.
 Finally, I want everyone to understand that fundamentally computing is about people.
 The correct power dynamic is that people are the master and the machines are servants.
 The machines are there to make our lives easier.
 Programming is an act of written communication between people across time and space.
 Computers are just the medium.